brakmic/TroAPI/README.md

 As far as I know Troisdorf's citizen services delivers its services via HTML documents and there isn't any kind of API (XML or JSON) available.
-Of course, it would be of much help if an ordinary citizen could simply type in a few terms he understands and let the machine do the searching & filtering business.
+Of course, it would be of much help if an ordinary citizen could simply type in a few terms he/she understands and let the machine do the searching & filtering business.
 Searching for information via HTML is only acceptable if you can find it within a few clicks.
 But searching for things often written in *Legal German* without having any kind of directly accessible index (a search engine) can quickly become very tedious and time-consuming.
 This is the reason